The Best Essential Oils For Skincare

 If you have combination skin (oily on the forehead, nose and chin area, and normal or dry elsewhere), use oils for oily skin on the greasy areas and oils for normal skin on the rest of the face.

-If you want a soothing steam add five drops of chamomile essential oil, or for a stimulating steam use lavender, peppermint, thyme or rosemary.
+If you want a soothing steam add five drops of chamomile or lavender essential oil, or for a stimulating steam use peppermint, thyme or rosemary.
 You can use comfrey or fennel essential oils for their healing properties.

-Choose the correct essential oils for your skin type and blend them with an ordinary unscented cleanser, liquid soap or tissue-off lotion/cream and they will rebalance the skin.
+Choose the correct essential oils for your skin type and blend them with base oil, unscented cleanser, mild liquid soap or tissue-off lotion/cream and they will rebalance the skin.

 These are small blisters on the lips and around this area which are caused by the virus herpes simplex.
 Any persistent lip sore should be treated medically, but if you have a common lip sore apply undiluted tea tree oil.

-If you are interested to learn more about essential oils you can find useful information in my book Magical Aromatherapy.
-This book will help you to discover the power of essential oils and the most effective ways to use them:
+If you are interested to learn more about essential oils you can find useful information in my e-book Magical Aromatherapy.
+This e-book will help you to discover the power of essential oils and the most effective ways to use them: